Mikescops/StripedBoltTheme/README.txt

-STRIPED BOLT THEME BY MIKE SCOPS pixelswap.fr | @MikeScops
+STRIPED BOLT THEME BY MIKE SCOPS // Work in Progress ! pixelswap.fr | @MikeScops
 Free for personal and commercial use under the CCA 3.0 license